1995 – 2026

 MySQL Versions

 Every major release of the MySQL server — from Monty Widenius and David Axmark's first release in 1995 through the Sun (2008) and Oracle (2010) acquisitions and Monty's MariaDB fork.
-MySQL 9.7 LTS (April 2026) is the current release and the newest Long-Term Support version; 8.4 LTS is still supported.
+MySQL 26.7 (July 2026) is the newest release and the first under MySQL's new calendar-versioning scheme; 9.7 LTS (April 2026) is the current Long-Term Support version and the one to run in production, with 8.4 LTS still supported.
 With ship dates, support/EOL state, and the headline changes per major — the MyISAM → InnoDB storage-engine arc, the 8.0 leap (window functions, CTEs, roles, atomic DDL, utf8mb4-by-default), the Innovation-vs-LTS model, and the ownership-and-fork drama this page exists to explain.

 The story behind the fork